Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to put up more than 54.5 points just once this year.
+- Los Angeles and its opponents have combined for 54.5 points or more only one time this year.

-- Arizona has combined with its opponents to score more than 54.5 points in one game this season.
+- Arizona's games have gone over 54.5 points in only one opportunity this season.

-- Sunday's over/under is 11.5 points lower than the two team's combined 66 points per game average.
+- The two teams combine to average 66 points per game, 11.5 more than the over/under in this contest.

-- These two squads combine to surrender 42.4 points per game, 12.1 fewer than this contest's over/under.
+- These two squads combine to allow 42.4 points per game, 12.1 fewer than this contest's over/under.

 Rams stats and trends

-- Thus far this year Los Angeles has two wins against the spread.
+- So far this season Los Angeles has two wins against the spread.

-- This season, the Rams won ATS in their only game as a favorite of 4.5 points or more.
+- The Rams have been favored by 4.5 points or more once this season and covered the spread.

-- Los Angeles' games this year have hit the over on all three set point totals.
+- Los Angeles' games this year have gone over the total in three out of three opportunities.

-- Los Angeles is 2-1 against the spread and 3-0 overall in games when it scores more than 21.7 points.
+- Los Angeles is 2-1 against the spread and 3-0 overall this season when the team notches more than 21.7 points.

-- When Los Angeles churns out over 342.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- Los Angeles is 2-1 against the spread and 3-0 overall when the team picks up more than 342.7 yards.

-- This year, the Rams have two turnovers, five fewer than the Cardinals have takeaways (7).
+- The Rams have two giveaways this season, while the Cardinals have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Cardinals.